 Lastly, a life's journey is the sum of many steps, some short, some long, some dull, some adventurous, some ordinary, some totally extraordinary.
 If we're lucky, our lives are filled with all types of steps, including many that were unexpected.
 Getting to know Will and the Crows was one of those steps and our lives were blessed for it.
 The questions I asked weren't anguished for a change and the answers didn't involve confronting any of our modern challenges, unless you consider the complicated, contradictory, and highly vexing ways humans behave to be modern.
 They're not.
 We haven't changed.
 Neither has our interest in our behavior as seen through the art we create and watch.
 We are endlessly and obsessively fascinated with ourselves - what we do, why we do it, when, how, and where.
 Our need for honor.
 Our foibles and follies and murderous instincts.
-Our lust, greed, anger, ambition, treachery, and jealousy.
+Our lust, greed, ambition, treachery, and jealousy.
 Our kindness, companionship, and deep capacity to love and be loved.
 All of it.
 Like Narcissus, we stare at our mirrored reflection without pause, rarely looking beyond the end of our nose.
 When the mirror is Shakespeare, our self-vanity makes sense.
 We learn something about ourselves and our behavior.
 Yet, Shakespeare reenforces our base narcissism.
 Aren't we interesting!
 Witty!
-Star-crossed!
+Starcrossed!
 What a perceptive dude that playwright was!
-Let's give him, the actors a big round of applause.
-Us too.
-We deserve it, after all, for being so interesting.
-Not looking beyond our nose, however, has serious consequences for ourselves and the wider world of life.
+Let's give him, the actors, and us especially, a big round of applause.
+It's perfectly understandable.
+Not looking beyond our nose, however, has serious consequences, as we are discovering.
+We forget (or haven't yet learned) that the non-human world matters too.
 All the world's not a stage for us to strut about in our time.
 There are other actors - many others - that share the stage with us.
-Animals, fish, trees, microbes, insects, whales, protozoa.
-Many are in trouble.
 We neglect them at our peril.
+Theirs too.
+But that's another story.